 3. The Mortgage Tax Deduction is Not Worth it

-In my mortgage tax deduction breakdown article, I highlighted a common scenario where you could end up paying $13,000 (mortgage interest + property taxes) that you’ll never get back.
-With the new math, post Republican tax reform, the math no longer works unless you have massive itemizations.
+In my mortgage tax deduction breakdown article, I highlighted a common scenario where you could end up paying close to $14,000 (mortgage interest + property taxes) that you’ll never get back as close to 90% of Americans are taking the standard deduction, post tax reform.

 4. Price to Rent Ratio Might be Too High, where you Live